mhadaily/mhadaily.github.io/_posts/2017-03-12-Angular2-Vue2-Ember-and-React-comparison.md

 ---

 It is a very good sunday and exciting to me.
 The reason is that yesterday I spent couple of hours and I built my first Vue.js simple app using
 Vux and uiElement in order to compare Vue with React, Angular2 and Ember.js.
-It's live here:  [Live Demo - Vue.js Shop](https://www.majidhajian.com/vue2-shop/)
+It's live here:  [Live Demo - Vue.js Shop](https://www.majidhajian.com/vue2-shop/){:target="_blank"}

 In the battle of front-end frameworks, these days, I feel I am confused that how to answer my question about "which frameworks should I choose?".
 As a passionate Javascript developer, it is super tough to choose between the following frameworks or library to start a new project.
 All of them come with pros and cons as well as perfect features that makes you impressed and confused that which one you should use.

-I tried to wrap up my research and experiences as a single table which can be reviewed below:
+I tend to wrap up my research and experiences as a single table which can be reviewed below:

 |                               | Ember.js                                                                               | Angular 2                                                                                                                                                 | Vue.js 2                                                                                           | React.js                                           |
 |-------------------------------|----------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|----------------------------------------------------|